cspz/weather-room/README.md

 ## InfluxDB + Grafana

 Persistent time-series storage and historical dashboards running locally in Docker.
-Requires Docker Desktop to be running on your Mac.
+Requires Docker Desktop to be running.

 ### Start the stack

 First-time setup:

 1. Copy the template to a local env file.
-2. Put your chosen InfluxDB password in the local file.
+2. Put the chosen InfluxDB password in the local file.
 3. Start Docker from the `docker` folder.

 ```bash